Lancia, DS Automobiles, And Alfa Romeo Going (Mostly) Electric By 2027

 Meanwhile, Fiat will return to the B-segment in Europe with a direct successor to the Punto, a supermini it phased out back in 2018.
 It's scheduled to come out in 2023 on a "common platform," meaning it will use hardware shared within the automotive conglomerate to spread out costs and speed up development.

 In related news, the document also reveals Maserati has plans to host the world premiere of its Grecale luxury crossover in the fourth quarter of the year when the newcomer will slot under the Levante.
+EVs will follow in 2022 and 2023.
 We also get to learn Stellantis will be launching 20 electrified models in the next 24 months, half of which will be fully electric, nine PHEVs, and one model with both types of powertrains.

 Source: Stellantis